 Why the Sudden Increase in Bad Faith Insurance Lawsuits?

 The examples given above are only three of many reported across the country.
 Why is it that insurance companies are clinging so tightly to their wallets lately?
 Is it just your average big-business stinginess?
 Or is there something bigger at play?
-It’s hard to pinpoint where exactly these denials are coming from, or why they seem to be occurring so frequently lately, but instances of bad faith lawsuits certainly do seem to be increasing in the past few years, at least in certain parts of the country.
+It’s hard to pinpoint where exactly these denials are coming from, or why they seem to be occurring so frequently lately, but instances of certain parts of the country.

 The good news, though, is that the story doesn’t have to end with an insurance company’s refusal to pay.
 If you have a valid, lawful claim that has been unjustly denied, it is a good idea to speak to a lawyer to determine whether or not action can be taken.

 What You Need to Know

 In the wake of so many people having their rightful requests ignored, the most important thing to bear in mind is, a denied claim from your insurance company does not mean that hope is lost.
 In plenty of situations where a claim was denied, the claimant read up on his or her rights, hired a lawyer, and wound up making a successful appeal.

 If you decide to make an appeal following your denied disability claim, there are some important steps you should take: